-- 8. An important lesson from JI is that the authority of a regulatory body, when working in an objective manner to supervise a mechanism, has a substantial impact on the way that a mechanism is perceived.
+- 9. An important lesson from JI is that the authority of a regulatory body, when working in an objective manner to supervise a mechanism, has a substantial impact on the way that a mechanism is perceived.
 The activities credited under JI and other mechanisms have substantial value and, in this context, it is almost inevitable that host governments will at times be perceived as having a conflict of interest.
 In particular, it has been observed that the lack of international oversight under Track 1, which was governed exclusively by host Parties, may have affected the integrity of JI activities.
-This includes the quality of auditing services, the use of inappropriate and inconsistent methodological approaches, project approval, post-registration changes, and monitoring of emission reductions.2 - 9.
+This includes the quality of auditing services, the use of inappropriate and inconsistent methodological approaches, project approval, post-registration changes, and monitoring of emission reductions. - 10.
 Based on this understanding, the JISC had previously proposed to merge the two tracks of the JI project cycle.
-The need for greater international oversight for JI is reflected in the "Work undertaken by the Subsidiary Body for Implementation on the review of the joint implementation guidelines"3, which outlines a single track for JI under the supervision of the JISC.
-Under this, JI activities were to be implemented by the host Party at the national level based on mandatory international standards and procedures, and under the supervision of the JISC.
+The need for greater international oversight for JI is reflected in the "Work undertaken by the Subsidiary Body for Implementation (SBI) on the review of the joint implementation guidelines", which outlines a single track for JI under the supervision of the JISC.
+In this context, JI activities were to be implemented by the host Party at the national level based on mandatory international standards and procedures, and under the supervision of the JISC.
 In exercising its supervision, the JISC shall evaluate the conformity of the national implementation of JI against the international standards.
-The JISC can also review the registration of JI activities as well as the issuance of emission reduction units (ERUs) by the host Party to the JI activity.
+The